 - sea salt and freshly ground black pepper to taste, I don't add salt when using salted beans

-- In a bowl, add the beans, cherry tomatoes, cooled green beans, and corn cut off the cob.
+- In a bowl, add the beans, cherry tomatoes, corn, and herbs to a large salad bowl.

 - Add all the dressing ingredients into the bowl, and mix well.
 Taste, and season with sea salt and black pepper.